grecosalvatore/nlpguard/README.md

 * [**Moderator**](#moderator): modifies the original training dataset to produce a new mitigated version to re-train the classifier.

 ## Explainer
-The explainer component leverages XAI techniques to extract the list of most important words used by the model for predictions on the unlabeled corpus.
+The **Explainer** leverages XAI techniques to extract the list of most important words used by the model for predictions on the unlabeled corpus.
-To this end, it first computes the words' importance within each sentence (local explanation) and then aggregate them across the entire corpus (global explanation).
+It first computes the words' importance within each prediction (*local explanation*), and then aggregate them across the entire corpus (*global explanation*).

 NLPGuard currently supports the following XAI techniques:
 * Integrated Gradients ✅️